2020–21 Port Vale F.C. season: Cup competitions

-Port Vale were drawn at home to King's Lynn Town (National League) in the first round of the FA Cup, the first ever meeting between the two clubs.
+Port Vale were drawn at home to King's Lynn Town (National League) in the first round of the FA Cup, the first-ever meeting between the two clubs.
 Vale lost the game 1–0 as King's Lynn claimed their first clean sheet of the season.

 The first round draw of the EFL Cup was made by Paul Merson and set Port Vale away at Scunthorpe United (League Two).
 Vale won the tie with Zac Mills and Theo Robinson scoring debut goals in a 2–1 win.
-The draw for both the second and third rounds were confirmed simultaneously, and guaranteed the club a home tie with Everton (Premier League) or Salford City (League Two) if they managed to first overcome Fleetwood Town (League One).
+The draw for both the second and third rounds were confirmed simultaneously, and guaranteed the club a home tie with Everton (Premier League) or Salford City (League Two) if they managed first to overcome Fleetwood Town (League One).
 Askey made ten changes against Fleetwood and was encouraged by his team's performance in a 2–1 defeat.

 The regional group stage draw for the EFL Trophy placed Port Vale in a group with Tranmere Rovers (League Two), Wigan Athletic (League One) and Liverpool under-21s.
 They drew their home fixture with Tranmere Rovers 0–0 and Visser went on to save three penalties in the shoot-out to secure two points for the Vale.
 They effectively booked their place into the next round with a 3–1 victory at Wigan Athletic, in which Robinson scored a brace.
 Vale finished top of the group with a 4–2 home win over Liverpool U21.
 They then advanced into the third round with a 2–1 win over Wolverhampton Wanderers U21.
 In the third round, an away tie at League One giants Sunderland proved too much for a Vale side with seven changes from their last league fixture, as the "Black Cats" claimed a 2–0 victory; it was later revealed that Pope broke his arm with 19 minutes left to play and he carried on playing until the full-time whistle.